 The most difficult task is to connect to your remote SQL Server.
 Check your hosting provider on how to connect remotely and use SSMS first to check that connection works.
-Then run SQLBackupAndFTP on your local computer, click “Connect to Server”, select “Remote SQL Server” as a Server type and enter the same server name, user name and password you’ve used in SSMS.
+Then run SQLBackupAndFTP on your local computer, click “Connect to Server”, select “Remote SQL Server” as a Server type and enter the same server name, user name, and password you’ve used in SSMS.

-After successful connection, you can configure the rest of SQLBackupAndFTP options: what databases to backup, where store the backups (network, NAS, FTP, Dropbox, Amazon S3, Google Drive, OneDrive, Azure, etc).
+After successful connection, you can configure the rest of SQLBackupAndFTP options: what databases to backup, where to store the backups (network, NAS, FTP, Dropbox, Amazon S3, Google Drive, OneDrive, Azure, etc).
 Schedule when to run and where to send email confirmations.
-See tutorial for other SQLBackupAndFTP options.
+See the tutorial for other SQLBackupAndFTP options.

 How to restore SQL server backup scripts?